Arpita0435/Skillfy-A-Skill-Development-Platform/README.md

 # Skillfy-A-Skill-Development-Platform
-SkillLink is an AI-powered web platform designed to bridge the gap between learners, mentors, and job opportunities.
+Skillfy is an AI-powered web platform designed to bridge the gap between learners, mentors, and job opportunities.
 It offers personalized learning paths, mentorship, and real-world project collaborations to foster skill development and career growth.